 Care of the New Born Foal (pdf) Information for owners of mares boarding at End House Stud.

-Pregnant mare stabled – walker or school turnout – £18 per day
+Pregnant mare stabled – school turnout/ paddock – £18 per day

 Pregnant mare at grass (months leading up to foaling) £10 per day